Akaushi Don

 Takana Meshi

-This dish is fried rice with Takana pickles.
-Takana is a type of leafy vegetable produced in and around Kumamoto.
-It is often pickled and used in various dishes.
-It is made by frying rice with pickled Takana and egg, or simply by mixing them together.
+This dish is Takana fried rice, a local specialty of Kumamoto.
+Takana is a leafy green vegetable grown in and around the region, often pickled and used in various dishes.
+It is prepared by stir-frying rice with pickled takana and egg.

 Dago Jiru